Samsung cooktop cookware breakdown

 A balanced handle (one that's not so heavy that it tilts the pan)

 Proper size is also important.
-Your cooktop has multiple burners/elements of different sizes, and your cookware's size should match the burner/element you're using it on.
+Your cooktop has multiple burners of different sizes, and your cookware's size should match the burner you're using it on.
 Some elements can accommodate a range of sizes between their indicated minimum and maximum.

 Induction cooktops also have a special requirement: cookware must have a magnetic base.
 This can be tested with any magnet.
 The magnetic portion of the base should match the size of the element used.

 Note: Never slide a pot across an electric or induction cooktop.
 Always pick it up and place it.
 Some cookware materials are more damaging than others, but they can all damage or stain the ceramic cooktop surface if you slide cookware across it.

 Aluminum: Is not magnetic.
 Heats up very quickly.
 Some types of food (like fruits and juices or foods high in acid) will cause the aluminum to darken.
 (Anodized aluminum cookware resists staining & pitting.)
 May leave marks if slid across a ceramic surface.